rawiriblundell/sh_libpath/CONTRIBUTING.md

 ### Code copied from websites

 Code that is published on a website is almost always the copyright of its author, or the website owner, depending on the site's terms and conditions.
-Copyright is also automatic from the moment a work is created.
+Copyright is also automatic from the moment a work is created, and does not need a copyright declaration (although having one does help).
 Blindly copying and pasting code is, therefore, a copyright violation.

 Please do not copy code from websites unless they have an explicit license statement detailing a compatible license, OR, you have express written permission from the copyright holder to re-use their code in a way that is compatible with, or directly under, the terms of a compatible license.